September 28: Today in Royal History

 Full name: Antoinette Ghislaine

 Antoinette was the daughter of daughters of Werner Jean-Baptiste Merode, Count of Merode, a Belgian politician from a Belgian noble family, and Countess Victoire de Spangen Uyterness.
 In 1846, on her 18th birthday, Antoinette married the 27-year-old future Charles III, Prince of Monaco, then the Hereditary Prince of Monaco and Marquis of Baux.
 Charles and Antoinette had one child, Albert I, Prince of Monaco.
-During her husband’s early reign, Charles had begun to lose his eyesight.
-He depended greatly on his wife Antoinette as his condition continued to worsen. in 1862, Antoinette was diagnosed with cancer, and she died on February 10, 1864, at the age of 35.
+Charles began to lose his eyesight during his early reign.
+He depended greatly on his wife Antoinette as his condition continued to worsen.
+In 1862, Antoinette was diagnosed with cancer, and she died on February 10, 1864, at the age of 35.

 Unofficial Royalty: Antoinette de Mérode-Westerloo, Princess of Monaco